 My husband recently had a root canal treatment done on one of his front teeth.
 Our dentist recommended a porcelain fused to metal crown.
-While looking online, we learned about porcelain veneers and all-porcelain crowns.
-We thought for a front tooth, the porcelain all-porcelain crown would be a better choice.
+While looking online, we learned about all-porcelain crowns.
+We thought for a front tooth the all-porcelain crown would be a better choice.

 When calling the dentist back, he informed us that an all porcelain crown would involve more tooth reduction than a porcelain fused metal crown.
 He said it was because the porcelain fused metal would be stronger near the gumline.